APSL/django-yubin/README.rst

 * Yubin allows to define prioritary queues, resend e-mails

 * Yubin helps in your development.
-It's a good way to work when you're developping the application and you don't want to flood your test users with e-mails.
+It's a good way to work when you're developing the application and you don't want to flood your test users with e-mails.
 With Django Yubin, and without running the cron commands, you can see how your e-mails are, retrieve them and even delete them with out sending it.